willklein/design-system-success/slides.md

 Over 60M users

-an immediate improvement in several key user flows

-no major issues in production
+no major issues or bugs

-and barely any defects at that.
+I could request time off or take a sick day with a quick chat message

-we did it.
+we _did_ it
 -->
 ---

 <!--

-But there was a failure on an unnoticeable level
+But there was a unnoticeable failure behind the scenes

-for such a pivotal element of our user experience, we had not relied on another pivotal element of our user experience.
+for such a pivotal element of our user experience, we had shipped it without including a critical resource

 We weren't using our design system.
 -->